 Herb’s Cup is like no other slalom event in the world, and for good reason.
 This tournament is our representation of the creativity and innovative spirit of Herb O’Brien, the founder of Radar Skis and the godfather of modern-day waterskiing.
 With an emphasis on family, and fun we flipped the traditional rules of competitive waterskiing on its head and invited a handful of the most progressive skiers on the planet to compete for the honor of hoisting the Herb’s Cup high.

 Straying from the traditional formula, the format at Herb’s Cup is simple, intense but simple.
 With seven minutes on the clock, you ski your way to your hardest pass, and then burn the rest of your time taking as many shots at that line length as possible.
 Skier with the highest score wins.
 Ties are settled by highest cumulative buoy count at that pass.

 Honoring the heart and creative spirit of Herb O’Brien is the driving force behind the Herb’s Cup.
 From the skiers and the spectators to the entire Radar family, this event ignites the pure enjoyment of the sport and reminds everyone in attendance why we chose to ski in the first place.
-With a setting sun, Stephen Neveu drank from Herb’s Cup, toasting his memory, honoring his name.
+With a setting sun, Stephen Neveu drank from Herb’s Cup for the 3rd time, toasting his memory, honoring his name.